 Those are by Cynthia Sims Millan, a Heritage Art Dept. employee for a while, and a far better draftsman than I. I think she also did some contract work for us after she quit.
-As I recall, some of the bigger figures were done in an unusual way - Max was swamped with work, so Cindy did some line drawings that a contract sculptor, and Max in a few cases, worked from.
+As I recall, some of the bigger figures were done in an unusual way - Max was swamped with work, so Cindy did some line drawings that a contract sculptor and Max worked from in a few cases.
 I remarked that it was very strange that Cindy, who drove me to distraction with the sweet, rather feminine look on the Adventure Game Starter Set artwork, suddenly caught fire when asked to illustrate these demonic subjects.
 Cindy also did the "Diorama Background" art and box art for the red Boxed Painted Figure sets that Duke wanted to reflect the red elongate Britains classic lead soldier set boxes.
 But ours was vertical.
 I don't think anyone confused the two.
 Any unsigned line art is probably mine.

 Do you recall any other outside sculptors used to sculpt some of the DD miniatures?
-There are a few that Dave, David, Max and Steve do not claim.
+There are a few that Dave, David, Max, and Steve do not claim.

-As mentioned above, a contract sculptor did some of the late, larger pieces, the demons and others.
+As mentioned above, a contract sculptor did some of the late, larger pieces, the demons, and others.
 I think it was a woman, and known in the hobby, so I'm tempted to say Julie Guthrie, but it's just a stab in the dark.
 Max might remember, or Ed Andrews.
 Some or all of the contract pieces were done to Cindy Millan's drawings.
-"Dave"?
+"Dave,"?

-Did the failure of Heritage to obtain the rights from TSR to produce figures / miniatures under the Dungeon and Dragons name lead to the demise of the company?
+Did the failure of Heritage to obtain the rights from TSR to produce figures/miniatures under the Dungeon and Dragons name lead to the demise of the company?

 I wouldn't have said so.
 If anything, I'd have said the Dungeon Dweller line allowed Heritage to continue as long as it did.
 But that's just the impression of the guy at the drafting table.
 The owners didn't do color-separations, and I didn't analyze cost and profit numbers.

 There's also the question of which Heritage you are asking about.
 Is it the Heritage of 1977, who supplied the military-gaming market with its own historical miniatures and cast Hinchliffe under license?
-Was that Heritage a profitable and stable small company in a niche market?
+Was Heritage a profitable and stable small company in a niche market?
 I don't know, but If it was, then the decision to roll the dice and try to follow the TSR path by turning it into a mass-market big-bucks national toy/game company was the decision that ended up killing it.
 That's a calculated gamble, and that's what ambitious business people do.
 The odds are always stacked against spectacular success, but 'a man's reach should exceed his grasp, or what's heaven for?' as the poet says.

-If we're talking about the Heritage of 1980 or 1981, already committed to the mass-market strategy, then here are several major factors that I see as contributing to its demise (remembering that I'm an artist, lacking business training or temperament).
+If we're talking about the Heritage of 1980 or 1981, already committed to the mass-market strategy, then here are several major factors that I see as contributing to its demise (remembering that I'm an artist, lacking business training temperament).

 1. The first Home Video Games craze - 1981 and 1982 were the years Home Video Games invaded the leisure-time market.
 It's hard to believe today, but the crude low-res games were absolute wonders for their time, and they sucked a large percentage of the consumer's leisure-time dollars away from more traditional games and toys for several years.
-Established companies with more resources were able to ride out the wave and resume making money again when the newness began to wear off the electronic products.
+Established companies with more resources could ride out the wave and resume making money again when the newness began to wear off the electronic products.
 Marginal companies like Heritage, which had borrowed and stretched itself to the limit in a bid to supply the raw materials for the next national craze, simply got swamped.